pantheon-systems/terminus/README.md

 ## NEW RELEASE PROCESS

 1. Merge an approved PR into the `3.x` branch.
-A new minor version will be tagged.
+A new dev version will be tagged automatically by the CI system.

-2. Once the new version has been taged, edit the version creating a release from the github tags list.
+2. Once the new version has been taged, edit the tag on github.com creating a release from the github tag.